 This annual report has been prepared by the Trustee to meet its legislative obligations.
-The information contained in this annual report does not take account of the specific needs, or personal or financial circumstances of any persons.
-Readers should obtain advice from a licensed financial adviser before making any changes to their own superannuation arrangements or investments.
+The information contained in this annual report includes information and general advice, which does not take account of the specific needs, personal or financial circumstances of any persons.
+Readers should obtain personal advice from a licensed financial adviser before making any changes to their own superannuation arrangements or investments.
 You should also read carefully the Scheme's Member Benefit Guide.